All Episodes

 This is a problem.

-A constant fear of the food we eat, constant fear of the cars we drive, a constant fear of the barbecue pit and what it's doing to the environment, a constant fear, and when when you've got the essence of innocence, these little skulls full of mush who are primed to soak up as much as they can when all you're putting into their heads is fear and paranoia and all those things based on lies, like they are killing the polar bears, or worse their parents are.
+And when you've got the essence of innocence, these little skulls full of mush who are primed to soak up as much as they can, when all you're putting into their heads is fear and paranoia and all those things based on lies like they are killing the polar bears or worse, their parents are.

-I'll tell you what the purpose of this is it's to create a whole generation upon generation to generation of little young leftist radicals who are gonna end up incapable of getting any kind of work except going to a nonprofit where they have to rely on the donations of other saps because they're not prepared to go out and earn a real living with real work in the real world.
+It's to create a whole generation upon generation, a generation of little young leftist radicals who are going to end up incapable of getting any kind of work except going to a non-profit where they have to rely on the donations of other saps because they're not prepared to go out and earn a real living with real work in the real world.

 And there's a bunch of that happening out there.

-Especially people they think they're doing so much for the human condition and so much for people when they're not doing diddly squat.
+I don't have any patience for it whatsoever and I love running into people that have that kind of attitude, especially people they think they're doing so much for the human condition and so much for people when they're not doing diddly squat.

-But it's far beneath all that they're capable.
+I appreciate that, but it's far beneath all that they're capable.

 We have to build their self-esteem.

-The best way to build self-esteem is through achievement and accomplishment, Not by taking the self-esteem of others and trying to whittle it down.
+The best way to build self-esteem is through achievement and accomplishment, not by taking the self-esteem of others and trying to whittle it down.

-The promotion of all this self-esteem in school was doing what was causing all kinds of problems because we've got a bunch of ego freaks running around.
+Anyway, well, we had a story not long ago, the promotion of all this self-esteem in school was doing what was causing all kinds of problems because we've got a bunch of ego freaks running around who don't deserve to have the huge egos.

-And they're they're they have no reason for it.
+And they have no reason for it.

 Yeah, they get out there to get crushed by reality.